Lindsay Lohan Flashes Soaking-Wet Swimsuit Body On ‘The Masked Singer’

-A brand new video has landed on Lindsay Lohan’s Instagram.
+A brand-new video has landed on Lindsay Lohan’s Instagram.
 The 33-year-old actress has been in full promo mode this month for her judging role on Australia’s version of The Masked Singer, but Lindsay’s promotional video today brought a little something different.
-While it showed the typical set scenes and lavish costumes fans would likely expect from the reality series, it came with something fans hadn’t yet seen: the end of the video announced that Lohan herself had created it.
+While it showed the typical set scenes and lavish costumes fans would likely expect from the reality series, it came with something fans hadn’t yet seen as the end of the video announced that Lohan herself had created it.

 The video came accompanied with a spy movie feel, a giant build-up, and plenty of quotes thrown in.